WebWideMatrix/webwidematrix-poc/README.md

 in achieving some desired value creation.
 However, once the system is operational the residents may alter their knowledge to adapt to changing user needs or data inputs.

-We call the principles that this architecture is based on Life Oriented Programming, although it's still unclear whether they'll prove useful or simple enough to implement.

 To run: